 Unearthed in the red beds of the Kem-Kem fossil formation, a desert Hamada (plateaux), that rises in the border territories between Morocco and Algeria.
 The land of the indigenous Berber nomad of the western desert of the Northern Sahara.
 Cleaned, conserved and restored in a professional fossil laboratory in the United Kingdom.

-Often Moroccan fossil diggers seal or cover over damaged or stressed bone finds with fixatives, or cosmetically coloured fillers.
-This can have a aesthetic negative result for any future collector or for scientific study, until at such time that these additives can be removed by a skilful technician.
+Often Moroccan fossil diggers seal or cover over damaged or stressed bone finds with fixatives or cosmetically coloured fillers.
+This can have an aesthetic negative result for any future collector or for scientific study, until at such time that these additives can be removed by a skilful technician.
 Cleaned back to the original bone surface.
 Thankfully this is usually possible in a professional laboratory using modern chemical restorers.
-Often the pasting over of what are assumed defects (palaeontologists, scientists and collectors find more interesting and appealing), becomes unappealing, often obvious, the fillers and additives creating more work. fortunately these field repairs can normally be undone and a good restoration and preservation can be carried out correctly.
+Often the pasting over of what is assumed defects (palaeontologists, scientists and collectors find more interesting and appealing), becomes unappealing, often obvious, the fillers and additives creating more work. fortunately, these field repairs can normally be undone and a good restoration and preservation can be carried out correctly.